EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Experiments

 \subsubsection{\textbf{Experimental Details}}

 In the training stage, all policies are trained with 100 epochs, with the default learning rate 1e$^{-3}$.
 We apply the first training paradigm, i.e. learning from offline logs, to train batch RL algorithms.
-When training model-free RL algorithms, we develop a user model for online training.
-To elaborate, we pre-train a DeepFM~\cite{guo2017deepfm} model in advance, which is then utilized to guide the learning of RL policies.
+When training model-free RL algorithms, we pre-train a user model (DeepFM~\cite{guo2017deepfm}) to guide the online learning of RL policies.
 For the evaluation process, after each epoch, the policy undergoes evaluation using 100 episodes (i.e., interaction trajectories), and the maximum recommended sequence length is limited to 30.
 We set the random seed to 2023 for consistency and reproducibility.
 The code for replicating all experimental results is available in our library.